trytouca/trytouca/sdk/cpp/README.md

 like to provide feedback, send us a note through the Intercom at [app.touca.io](https://app.touca.io) or email us at <hello@touca.io>.

-## 🚀 What's Next

-Touca client libraries are free and open-source.
-Our cloud-hosted Touca server at [app.touca.io](https://app.touca.io) has a free plan.
-You can create an account and explore Touca on your own.
-We are also happy to [chat 1:1](https://calendly.com/ghorbanzade/30min) to help you get on-boarded and answer any questions you may have in the process.
-We'd love to learn more about you, understand your software and its requirements, and help you decide if Touca would be useful to you and your team.

 ## License

 This repository is released under the Apache-2.0 License.
 See